thycotic/ss-docs/secret-launchers/config-rdp-launch-dom-win-acct-template/index.md

 **Registry Setting:** HKLM\Software\Microsoft\Windows NT\CurrentVersion\Winlogon\DefaultDomainName

-**Group Policy:** (Windows 2008 and higher) "Assign a default domain for logon" under Computer Configuration\Administrative Templates\System\Logon
+**Group Policy** (Windows 2008 and higher): "Assign a default domain for logon" under Computer Configuration\Administrative Templates\System\Logon

 ## Solution

-Add a key to `web-appSettings.config` that will cause the RDP Launcher to use the machine name as the domain name when authenticating using a local Windows account.
+Add a key to `web-appSettings.config` that will cause the RDP launcher to use the machine name as the domain name when authenticating using a local Windows account.

  1. Run a text editor as an administrator on the server running Secret Server.